Media, Minorities and Migration

 Media, minorities and migration is a free eight-week online course for media professionals and students covering global development issues, with emphasis on reporting on minorities, indigenous peoples and the causes of migration.

 Successful graduates of the course will also be provided with further training and career development opportunities, including; field visits to minority and indigenous communities in Sub-Saharan Africa and within the EU to frontline arrival points for migrants; one-month internships with national media houses, working in foreign affairs departments; stipends of up to 1600 euros for reporting projects linked to field visits within Africa; the opportunity to compete for new journalism awards for international development reporting.

 When is the course happening?

-The course will last for approximately eight weeks (around three hours per week per student)!
-The first round will be October 1st-30th November 2018.
-Your progress is facilitated by tutors who will give you mentoring on a one-on-one basis as required.
-Further webinars will be organized during the course and led by leading professionals in international development journalism.
+The course will last for approximately eight weeks (around 5 hours per week per student).
+During the course your progress is facilitated by tutors who will give you mentoring on a one-on-one basis as required.
+Further webinars will be organised during the course and led by leading professionals in international development journalism.